triangledirt/books/RAPE!.md

 "Marcy!"

 "No, I don't need to meet your bitch.
 Best you keep that ho to yourself.
-I'm an off-the-chain motherfucker when it be comin' to bitches, I be showin' 'em my dick and shit, so unless you want me poppin' it out to show your wife---"
+I'm an off-the-chain motherfucker when it be comin' to bitches, I be showin' 'em my dick and shit, so unless you want me poppin' it out to show your wife—"

 "Girlfriend."